ros2-gbp/namosim-release/README.md

 ## Cite Us

-If you reuse any of the provided data/code, please cite the associated papers:
+If you reuse any part of this project in your research, please cite the associated papers:

 ```bibtex
 @inproceedings{renault:hal-04705395,